Towards Understanding the Condensation of Neural Networks at Initial Training: Appendix

 \subsection{The Verification of the initial stage}

 We put the loss of the experiments in the main text here to show that they are indeed in the initial stage of training by the definition.

-As is shown in Fig.\ref{fig:loss from Fig.1 to Fig.4} and Fig.\ref{fig:loss from Fig.5 to Fig.6}, at the number of steps I drew the graphs in the article, loss satisfies the definition of the initial stage, so we consider that they are in the initial stage of training.
+As is shown in Fig.\ref{fig:loss from Fig.1 to Fig.4} and Fig.\ref{fig:loss from Fig.5 to Fig.6}, at the steps demonstrated in the article, loss satisfies the definition of the initial stage, so we consider that they are in the initial stage of training.

-Only the epoch number could hardly reflect the initial stage, which also depends on the learning rate.
-Therefore, we use the loss to indicate the initial stage.
 Learning rate is not a sensitive to the appearance of condensation.
-However, a small learning rate enables us to clearly observe the condensation process in the initial stage under a gradient flow training.
+However, a small learning rate could enable us to observe the condensation process in the initial stage under a gradient flow training, more clearly.
 For example, when the learning rate is relatively small, the initial stage of training may be relatively long, while when the learning rate is relatively large, the initial stage of training may be relatively small.

 We empirically find that to ensure the training process follows a gradient follow, where the loss decays monotonically, we have to select a smaller learning rate for large multiplicity $p$.
 Therefore, it looks like we have a longer training in our experiments with large $p$.
 Note that for a small learning rate in the experiments of small $p$, we can observe similar phenomena.